RossTate/ceylon-lang.org/blog/2013-12-16-ceylon-test-news.md

         }

         ...
+    }

-Common initialization logic, which is same for several tests, can be placed into functions or methods and marked with annotations `beforeTest` or `afterTest`.
+Common initialization logic, which is shared by several tests, can be placed into functions or methods and marked with the `beforeTest` or `afterTest` annotations.
-Test framework will invoke them automatically before or after each test in its scope.
+The test framework will invoke them automatically before or after each test in its scope.
-So marked top-level functions will be invoked for each test in same package and marked methods will be invoked for each test in same class.
+So top-level initialization functions will be invoked for each test in the same package, while initialization methods will be invoked for each test in the same class.

 <!-- try: -->
     class DeathStarTest() {